 - Improve social and communication skills among family and peers

 - School readiness

 - Fine motor skills like writing, coloring, and cutting with scissors

 Pediatric occupational therapy usually involves half-hour to one-hour sessions.
-The number of sessions per week is based on individual needs.
+However, the number of sessions per week is based on individual needs.
 Consult the evaluating therapist for the treatment plan and goals.

 The person with autism may also practice these strategies and skills outside of therapy sessions at home and in other settings including school.

 Our pediatric occupational therapist are specifically trained to address feeding and swallowing challenges in patients with autism.
-They can evaluate the particular issue a person is dealing with and provide treatment plans for improving feeding-related challenges.
+Therefore, they can evaluate the particular issue a person is dealing with and provide treatment plans for improving feeding-related challenges.